-A few states, such as Colorado, Minnesota, and Nevada, have passed laws giving homeowners special protections during the foreclosure process.
-Read on to learn more about your foreclosure rights if you live in one of these particular states.
+A few states, including Colorado, Minnesota, and Nevada, have passed laws giving homeowners special protections during the foreclosure process.

-The trustee can stop the sale if the servicer dual tracks.
-Now, Colorado law gives the public trustee—the party that administers Colorado foreclosures—the ability to stop a foreclosure sale from happening when a homeowner:
+In Colorado, the trustee can stop the sale if the servicer dual tracks.
+Now, Colorado law gives the public trustee (the party that administers Colorado foreclosures) the ability to stop a foreclosure sale from happening when a borrower:

 You must ask the public trustee to stop the sale.
 To stop the foreclosure sale, you must present to the public trustee (no later than 14 calendar days before the sale date):

 The public trustee will then contact the attorney for the lender or servicer (or the lender or servicer, if there is no attorney) and ask about the status of loss mitigation.
 The public trustee will postpone the sale until a response is received.

 What happens if the lender or servicer acknowledges that loss mitigation is pending.
 If the lender or servicer acknowledges that loss mitigation is pending, the public trustee will postpone the sale.
 The lender or servicer will then eventually cancel the foreclosure, so long as you remain in compliance with the terms of the agreement.

 What happens if the lender or servicer states that there's no pending application or agreement.
 On the other hand, if the lender or servicer responds that there is no pending loss mitigation or that you are not complying with the terms of a loss mitigation agreement, the public trustee will continue with the foreclosure sale.
 If the lender or servicer incorrectly informs the public trustee that it is not dual tracking and the trustee decides to proceed with the sale, you should immediately contact an attorney to figure out your next steps.